Skip to main content

 Need Help Deciding?

-For most sleepers, we recommend the Nectar Classic over the Allswell Hybrid.
+For most sleepers, we recommend the Nectar Classic over the Allswell 10-inch Hybrid.
 It scores higher in motion isolation, pressure relief, durability and delivers stronger overall value.
-The Allswell Hybrid is the better choice only if budget is paramount — it saves roughly $350.
+The Allswell 10-inch Hybrid is the better choice only if you sleep hot and cooling is your top priority.

 Still deciding?
 Take our 2-minute mattress quiz →

-Allswell Hybrid vs Nectar Classic: What Actually Differs
+Allswell 10-inch Hybrid vs Nectar Classic: What Actually Differs

-The Allswell Hybrid is a hybrid build, while the Nectar Classic is a memory foam — that single difference drives most of the cooling, motion, and feel decisions below.
-The Nectar Classic stands 12" tall versus 10" for the Allswell Hybrid — a 2.0" gap that matters if you need deep-pocket sheets or are pairing with an adjustable base.
-Both sit at roughly 6/10 on the firmness scale — a medium-firm feel — so neither one is the answer if you need a dramatically different support level.
-The single largest performance gap is in motion isolation: the Nectar Classic rates noticeably higher than the Allswell Hybrid, which is the deciding factor if that dimension is high on your list.
-On a Queen, the Allswell Hybrid runs $299 versus $649 for the Nectar Classic — roughly $350 (54%) less, which is enough to factor into the decision unless the pricier model wins clearly on the specs you care about.
-Trial periods aren't symmetrical either: the Nectar Classic ships with a 365-night sleep trial versus 100 nights for the Allswell Hybrid, giving you a longer in-home runway to send it back if the feel doesn't land.
+The Allswell 10-inch Hybrid is a hybrid build, while the Nectar Classic is a memory foam — that single difference drives most of the cooling, motion, and feel decisions below.
+The Nectar Classic stands 12" tall versus 10" for the Allswell 10-inch Hybrid — a 2.0" gap that matters if you need deep-pocket sheets or are pairing with an adjustable base.
+Both sit at roughly 7/10 on the firmness scale — a medium-firm feel — so neither one is the answer if you need a dramatically different support level.
+The single largest performance gap is in cooling: the Allswell 10-inch Hybrid rates noticeably higher than the Nectar Classic, which is the deciding factor if that dimension is high on your list.
+Queen pricing lands within $67 of each other ($282 vs $349), so price is essentially neutral — pick on feel and features rather than budget.
+Trial periods aren't symmetrical either: the Nectar Classic ships with a 365-night sleep trial versus 90 nights for the Allswell 10-inch Hybrid, giving you a longer in-home runway to send it back if the feel doesn't land.

 Which Is Better For Your Sleep Style?